-9.2 Example of Configure CM and CPE Online through Local Provisioning System
+9.2 Example of Configure CM and CPE to go online via Local Provisioning System

-With this example a CM and attached CPE can be provisioned through the Local Provisioning service.
+Through this example, CM and CPE can be online through Local Provisioning system.

-In the following configuration example a CM with MAC address segments in a range of 0012.0000.0000-0012.0000.0012 can be assigned IPv4 and IPv6 address pool network addresses (except excluded addresses).
-Then CM gets the configuration file named "online.cfg" and goes online.

-The online planning of the local provisioning system is shown in the following table.
+With the following configuration, CM whose MAC address segment is 0012.0000.0000-0012.0000.0012 is assigned IPv4 and IPv6 address pool network segment (except excluding address segment), and the CM configuration file "online.cfg" is obtained to go online.
+Online planning through the Local Provisioning system is shown in the following table.